Cghlewis/crystal_site/content/talk/alaska/index.md

   - data management
 ---

-These are materials for a presentation given to the Alaska Region of Fish and Wildlife Service.
+These are materials for a presentation given to the Alaska Region of Fish and Wildlife Service for Data Week.